A tech stack is a combination of tools/frameworks/technologies used to build a web applications.

 Let add two more tags to our minimal HTML file to integrate both JS and CSS code.

-The style tag goes inside the head tag and contains the CSS styling code for the web page.
+tag and contains the CSS styling code for the web page.

-The script tag goes inside the body tag after all other body child tags and contain the JS code for the page.
+tag after all other body child tags and contain the JS code for the page.

 For simplicity sake we are putting everything (HTML, JS and CSS code) on the same file.
 This would result in giant and hard to read files even for the simplest web applications, instead, normally developers employ modularization.